 - Where are there productivity gains to be made?

-- What is the importance of services to exports?
+- What is the importance of service to exports?

-This report is due for release in June 2017.
+This report is due for release in June 2017, with events to be held in Sydney, Brisbane, Melbourne, Adelaide and Perth.

 Sponsorship opportunities available